 Due to the number of atolls in the Tuamotus (77) and the vastness of the lagoons, not all of these bommies are charted.
 The technique most boaters use is to have a crew member stand on the bow and point out upcoming hazards to the helmsmen.
 It's best to have the sun at your back to brighten the water.

 The water doesn’t need much encouragement to brighten though.
-The coral and light-colored sand at the bottom turn everything a lovely shade of turquoise, and with little swell to disturb the ocean floor the visibility is like nothing I have ever seen.
+The coral and light-colored sand turn everything a lovely shade of turquoise, and with little swell to disturb the ocean floor the visibility is like nothing I have ever seen.
 And the fish, oh the fish.
 So many species, varieties, and sizes.
 The coral and clams and other sea creatures are a reason for daily underwater exploration.
-In this place, we’ve even become accustomed (not comfortable) to swimming along side several species of sharks.
+In this place, we’ve even become accustomed to swimming along side several species of sharks.

 A common activity for water lovers in the Tuamotus is drift diving the passes.
 Divers get dropped off by a dinghy at the mouth of the pass on an incoming tide.
 Then they allow the current to carry them inward.
 It feels a bit like being on a conveyor belt; just float and watch it all pass by.

 There is very little land-based activity in the Tuamotus due to the sheer lack of land.
 And any land that does exist is unfriendly, jagged, petrified coral.
 A rare scent of soil, say on a potato, can smell as sweet as a flower.

 And then there’s the remoteness of this place!
 Find it on a map, zoom out, look where it is.
 I would say that this is as remote as I have ever felt in my life.
 Perhaps even more remote than the time I spent at a small base camp in the mountains of Antarctica.
 I think the reason for this is that despite the remote location of the Tuamotus, people live here and they survive here, with very little.
 Fish, pearls, and coconuts are the only things that seem to grow natively.